pha3z/millec-data-structure/README.md

 The corresponding bit is flipped off.

 ## Iteration
-Exact implementation is prone to change at this point in development.
-However the general plan is to leverage the bit array for hyper fast iteration.
-SIMD instructions are used to check chunks of bits so that blocks of free slots may be skipped.
-For non-empty blocks, each bit is checked.
-Non-empty bits correspond to prime array items.
+SIMD instructions are used to check chunks of bits so that chunks of free slots may be skipped.
+For non-empty chunk, each bit is checked to facilitate item iteration.

+We support:
-We want users to be able to iterate using: foreach (ref var ptr in elements) {}
+foreach (ref var item in millec) {}
-foreach (int index in elements) {}
+foreach (int itemIndex in millec) {}

+Both enumerators skip free slots and return all items.

+## Unit Tests
+We test three behaviors presently:
+- item count
+- indexer access/error
+- foreach byref enumeration
+- foreach index enumeration

+These tests cover
+- item additions
+- item removals
+- untouched (declared but with no items added)